-In most cases, using public transport is safe, but some things could go wrong.
-If the bus, train or coach you’re on is involved in a crash or makes a sudden stop, the potential for injury is there.
-However public transport injuries happen, they could lead to a wide range of injuries.
+In most cases, using public transport is safe, but things can go wrong.
+If the bus, train or coach you’re travelling on is involved in a crash or makes a sudden stop, the potential for injury is there.

 What are public transport injuries?

-Public transport injuries are the result of accidents involving buses, coaches, taxis, light rail systems – such as the London Underground, or trains.
+Public transport injuries are the result of accidents involving buses, coaches, taxis, light rail systems – such as the London Underground - and trains.
 Examples of accidents on public transport include:

 - Cuts, bruises and broken bones in the aftermath of a train crash

 - Suffering whiplash following a collision between a bus and a car